"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

 \subsection{Participant Recruitment}

 We sought to recruit a broad range of U.S.-based content creators on OnlyFans.
 We intentionally avoided references to sexual content in our recruitment materials (see \url{https://osf.io/ws54t/?view_only=3f553c40cfd940728f8e6329cd9a2795} for anonymized recruitment graphic) and interview protocols, in order to be inclusive of participants making any type of content.
-Despite this, all of our participants did create sexual content.
-We recruited our participants online by posting on social media, sending out recruitment flyers to the researchers' contacts to share in their networks~\cite{biernacki1981snowball}, and recruited in-person by posting flyers around several university campuses and cities (at coffee shops and grocery stores) in different parts of the U.S.
+Despite this, all of our $22$ participants did create sexual content on OnlyFans.
+We recruited our participants online by posting on social media and sending out recruitment flyers to the researchers' contacts to share in their networks~\cite{biernacki1981snowball}, and in-person by posting flyers around several university campuses and cities (at coffee shops and grocery stores) in different parts of the U.S.

 The recruitment materials linked to a Qualtrics screening survey.
-To ensure diversity, we intentionally added maximum quotas for combinations of race, gender and age to the sign-up process in Qualtrics to ensure a diversity of participant demographics.
-We also used the survey to screen out those who had previously created content on OnlyFans but had stopped creating such content more than 18 months ago (as these creators would be less familiar with the current affordances of the platform), and those who had previously engaged in sex work, as our focus was on creators who were new to sex industry work (if that was the type of content they were creating on OnlyFans).
+OnlyFans does not publish demographic data about their creators~\cite{litam2022sexual}, and our goal in sampling was not to interview a representative sample of creators; rather we sought to hear from a diverse set of creators, including and especially from those with identities that might impact their experience of the platform.
+To do this, we intentionally set quotas for combinations of race, gender and age to the sign-up process in Qualtrics in an attempt to ensure that we recruited a diverse range of participants.
+We also used the survey to screen out those who had previously created content on OnlyFans but had stopped creating such content more than 18 months ago (as these creators would be less familiar with the current platform affordances and updates), and those who had previously engaged in sex work, as the focus of our work was to understand the motivations and experiences of those creators who were new to sex industry work (if that was the type of content they were creating on OnlyFans) as they may face unique barriers and challenges in their labor (see Section~\ref{sec:related:of} for a summary of prior work on the experiences of those who have prior sex work experiences on OnlyFans).
 Qualified participants were redirected from the screening survey to anonymously self-schedule for an interview using a Calendly link.